 8. Improved Fuel Efficiency

-Windshields are designed to be aerodynamic, and in most cases they will make you and your bike move more efficiently through the wind.
-How much more efficient would depend on the area of the windshield, but, a smooth, consistent surface will cut the wind better than all the exposed parts on the bike that can break up the wind randomly.
+Motorcycle windshields are designed to be aerodynamic, and in most cases, Motorcycle windshields will make you and your bike move more efficiently through the wind.
+How much more efficient would depend on the area of the motorcycle windshield, but, a smooth, consistent surface will cut the wind better than all the exposed parts on the bike that can break up the wind randomly.

 If you ride with a lot of electronic gadgets mounted on your dash or to your handlebars, they are fully exposed to rocks and bugs while your riding.
 However, a windshield can offer some protection to your expensive navigation system and your cell phone.